toummHus/Comparison/Readme.md

 #### 3.2.1 Bands selection

-HIRDiff uses a RRQR algorithm to choose 3 bands, which is essentially the same as PLRDiff.
+HIRDiff utilizes a RRQR algorithm for band selection, which, in essence, is equivalent to the approach taken by PLRDiff.
 It only uses the information of 3 bands.
 ```python
 if not opt['no_rrqr']:
         import matlab.engine